tBaxter/another-rodeo/src/pages/writing/straight-talk-ic-path.md

 But at the same time, some folks find that squishy people-problems are intricate and fascinating in a way that technical problems rarely are, and they find great satisfaction in that.

 There are also a lot of people who find that becoming a manager unleashes their super-powers.
-These are the folks who may have been under-recognized and under-valued throughout their career because they excel at frequently under-values [glue work](https://noidea.dog/glue).
+These are the folks who may have been under-recognized and under-valued throughout their career because they excel at [glue work](https://noidea.dog/glue) and were seen as "not technical enough".
 Now, as a manager, those skills they've honed are suddenly incredibly valuable.
-In many respects, it's the job.
+Critical, even.
 They have, finally, met their moment.

 ### After all of that, you still don't want to manage?